35 Best Thought Leaders on AI in Sydney Australia (2026)

 Which Sydney universities are strongest for AI research?

 UNSW Sydney and the University of Sydney both rank in the global top 50 for Data Science and AI in the QS 2026 subject rankings.
 UTS's Australian Artificial Intelligence Institute is one of the largest dedicated AI research institutes in Australia.
-Macquarie University's Frontier AI Research Centre and Applied Artificial Intelligence Research Centre add further depth.
+Macquarie University's Frontier AI Research Centre adds further depth, particularly at the intersection of AI research and commercial application.

 Can I hire someone to help my leadership team navigate AI transformation?